sqjin/scEpath/README.md

 This directory includes the following main scripts:
 1) scEpath_demo.m -- an example run of scEpath on a specific dataset
 2) preprocessing.m -- do preprocessing of the input data (if applicable)
-3) constructingSFNetwork.m -- construct a gene-gene co-expression network
+3) constructingNetwork.m -- construct a gene-gene co-expression network
 4) estimatingscEnergy.m -- estimate the single cell energy (scEnergy) for each cell
 5) ECA.m -- prinpipal component analysis of energy matrix
 6) clusteringCells.m -- perform unsupervised clustering of single cell data